ghomasHudson/ao3_style_change/README.md

 # Gathering new data

 2 python files are provided which were used when scraping the data:
-- `main.py` iterates through a list of character pairings, downloading fics in the following structure:
+- `main.py` iterates through the list of character pairings, downloading fics in the following structure:
 ```
 fanfics/
 ├── pairing1